 Dutiable Value and Applicant Eligibility

-- Companies and Trusts: These are not eligible, except in the case of legal disability.
+• Companies and Trusts: These are not eligible for stamp duty relief, except in the case of a Special Disability Trust.

 Application Process